 Besides population growth from happiness, there is another mechanism that causes parts of a workforce tier to “level up” to the next.
-If a workforce tier grows, a percentage of the new workers will shift into the next tier.
+A small percentage of Pioneers, Settlers, Technicians and Engineers will shift into the next higher tier.
 Note that this is the only way for the engineer and scientist tiers to grow!

-The exact level-up percentage depends on the target tier’s happiness.
+The exact level-up percentage depends on the target tier (higher tiers are generally less likely to shift) and its happiness.
 For example, a really happy scientist tier will make shifts from engineer to scientist more likely.
 Additionally, the percentage can be increased by building and leveling up educational infrastructure (planetary broadcasting hub, library, university).

 There are a total of 16 population infrastructure buildings contained within the “Population Infrastructure” planetary project.
 In this overview screen you can see the level they’re currently on (level 0 is “not constructed”, level 10 is the maximum), the fulfillment status of their upkeep, as well as the progress towards the next level.

 All infrastructure projects provide need fulfillment in one or two categories.
 For more details simply hover over the information icon in each line.
 The educational projects additionally increase the level-up percentages for each workforce tier (see “Population Shifts”).

 Each population infrastructure building has two sections you can contribute to.
 The “Upkeep” of the building determines how efficient it will be able to provide need fulfillment for the planet’s population.
 Upkeep commodities are consumed regularly and have to be refilled.
 A certain amount can be stored for the future (see the “Reserve” column).